A bioactive terrarium is designed to function like a living system.

-How a Bioactive Terrarium Works
+What Makes a Bioactive Terrarium Work?

 As the great Jeff Goldblum once said, “Life finds a way.”